getreu/tp-note/README.md

-# Tp-Note - Minimalistic note-taking
+# Tp-Note: Markup enhanced granular note-taking

 **Save and edit your clipboard content as a note file**